openstack-archive/infra-manual/doc/source/developers.rst

 the top-right corner of the page.
 Log in with your Launchpad ID.

 The first time you sign into OpenStack's Gerrit (review.openstack.org), you will be prompted to "Select a unique username:".
-Please enter your Launchpad username.
+You can enter your Launchpad username here, or something else if you want.
+Type carefully, as once set it cannot be changed.
+This is the username you will eventually use to submit changes to Gerrit and to perform authenticated queries through its API.

 Because Gerrit uses Launchpad OpenID single sign-on, you won't need a separate password for Gerrit, and once you log in to one of Launchpad,